 This article is not about blaming some organisation not doing enough to protect the customers here it is more about the vendors who are trying to defend, while current time doesn’t demand defence – instead it needs aggressive attack mechanism, even proactive attacks before damage could be done.

 To solve the problem I am proposing a N step approach to solve the problem of phishing.

-- Get ready with your defences – Just as in war, first strengthen your defences.
+- Get ready with your defenses – Just as in war, first strengthen your defenses.
 It can be done by proactively doing following:

 - Training your employees